sunpile01/Rust-Interpreter/Self-assesment.md

 I learned a lot about documentation from the first assignment and I believe I have used this knowledge well for this assignment.
 The documentation is cleaner and more comprehensive than what I did for the last assignment.
 Additionally, I was better at doing commits during the entire development process, and not just try to simulate commits in the end like I did last time (because I had forgotten it during development of the first assignment).

 One thing I that could be improved is the way I am passing the same arguments around all the time.
 Maybe just adding global variables would fix this and I will look into improving this for the final delivery of the portfolio.
-Some functions could probably be more conscise and shortened aswell.
+Some functions could probably be more conscise and shortened aswell and some extra helper functions where suitable would help the readability of the code.